tf2pickup-pl/docs.tf2pickup.pl/docs/website-settings.md

 Since not all regions of the world participate in the ETF2L competitions nor have a profile created there, this option allows you to:

 - enable/disable user validation against the [ETF2L API](https://api.etf2l.org),
-- define minimum TF2 in-game time spent in order to register on the website.
+- define minimum TF2 in-game time spent in order to register to the website.

 The ETF2L user validation lets website:

-- assign ETF2L profile to the tf2pickup.org profile,
+- assign an ETF2L profile to the tf2pickup.org profile,
 - block player registration if the player is blacklisted/banned from the ETF2L,
 - assign the nickname to a player (without it, the current nickname on steam is assigned to a tf2pickup.org profile).

-In order to disable/enable the ETF2L user validation, simply slide the slider in a side you want.
+The switch lets you enable or disable the ETF2L profile validation, according to your needs.

 The in-game time spent restriction is based on the Team Fortress 2 Stats [(example)](https://steamcommunity.com/id/cosiepatrzysz/stats/TF2), not the general in-game spent time on the Steam profile [(example)](https://steamcommunity.com/id/cosiepatrzysz).
 The example of hours being checked can be also seen below: